How to Ask for Donations

 3. Explain what will happen if they don’t donate

-Darren Binder, the founder of City Dogs Rescue, says that it’s important to convey a sense of urgency when sharing your fundraiser.
+It’s so important to convey a sense of urgency when sharing your fundraiser.
 Without that urgency, your potential donors may wait before they donate, which means that you’ll have to ask them again at a later point.
 If you explain what will happen if you don’t succeed in your crowdfunding efforts, you may well see a spike in donations.
 Bear in mind that even negative consequences can still be framed in a positive light.
 TV and radio charity appeals do this well, saying things like, “If this is something which is valuable to you…” or “If you’d like to keep receiving all these benefits…” Follow their lead in keeping things urgent yet positive.

 4. Keep a positive attitude and expect people to donate